 Both points were unanimously agreed.

-Discussion was held on the need to make more use of gift aid as this will enable even more funds to be raised.
-Gift aid can only be claimed on donations and not where a parent receives something in return for their payment, eg raffle tickets.
-There are administration issues to resolve, including the need for parents to complete a Gift Aid Declaration form allowing the PA to claim gift aid on their donations.
-For new parents, this can be added to the Reception Welcome Pack but for existing parents, a form will have to be issued through Parentmail.
+Discussion was held on the need to make more use of Gift Aid as this will enable even more funds to be raised.
+Gift Aid can only be claimed on donations and not where a parent receives something in return for their payment, eg raffle tickets.
+There are administration issues to resolve, including the need for parents to complete a Gift Aid Declaration form allowing the PA to claim Gift Aid on their donations.
+For new parents, this can be added to the Reception Welcome Pack but for existing parents, a form will have to be issued through Parentmail to be completed and returned to the office for a database of declarations to be compiled.
+This declaration only needs to be obtained once from parents and the only requirement is that they are a UK Taxpayer.
 There will also be issues to resolve over data protection and it was agreed that any information received would need to be stored by the school then accessed by the PA as and when required.
 Rebecca informed the Committee that we can register with the Data Protection Act for £35.00 to cover us in this regard.
 Rebecca and Mrs Grimsey will draft a suitable form to send to parents.
 Action: RE/GG

 Following discussion on outstanding spend and invoices, it was agreed that all invoices received by 1 December 2014 will be paid and any unspent budget will go back into PA funds.
 If it is required at a later date, it can be requested again.
 This will allow Heather to close the accounts for this year.